 Rehab is almost always a group exercise, even at higher end clinics.

 Overcoming old patterns of self-isolation is normally a big part of getting better.

-Step 3 - What Budget Is Available For Treatment?
+Step 3 - Managing The Budget For Treatment

 NHS/Public Funding Options

 Whilst the NHS do have addiction keyworkers in different regions, they’re normally overrun with enquiries and demand on resources, meaning obtaining funding for a rehab stay is unlikely.